Troubleshooting Data Exports

 If the state does not change even after a successful account setup, troubleshoot further by checking for:

 No active consumption detected: This state indicates that at least in the past 10 minutes, data has not flown successfully into your SIEM environment.
 The card will also display the timestamp of the last successful movement of data.
-As with No history of data export, this can be troubleshoot by using the Available Data in Citrix Analytics and Available Events for SIEM Consumption cards.
+As with No history of data export, you can troubleshoot this by using the Available Data in Citrix Analytics and Available Events for SIEM Consumption cards.
 If there is sufficient user activity along with the available events count increasing, it would be a good idea to focus on the last successful timestamp to check if any firewall changes or password rotations happened after the said timestamp.

 Exported over 7 days ago: This state indicates that active consumption on your SIEM was last detected over a week ago.
 Similar to the above two states, use the Available Data in Citrix Analytics and Available Events for SIEM Consumption cards to troubleshoot your SIEM setup if this is the detected data consumption state.